 Why?
 Because if you deprive your skin of its natural oil levels, it will not only make your acne worse, but you’ll also lose the overall glow and smoothness of your skin.

-According to Ellen Marmur, MD, the author of Simple Skin Beauty, “People with naturally oily skin tend to have fewer wrinkles and healthier looking skin.“
+According to Ellen Marmur, MD, the author of Simple Skin Beauty,

 This leads to emphasize that you shouldn’t go overboard in your efforts to remove excess oil from your skin.
 Otherwise, you may end up hurting your skin’s natural anti-ageing mechanism.